about us

 You’re welcome to St. John’s Church, Plumstead.
 I am glad you’ve found us.
 We are a Church of England parish, made up of women, men and children from a wide variety of backgrounds.
 United by the love of Jesus, we feel called to be a warm and welcoming church where everyone can flourish.

 We aim to express the love of Jesus Christ through our worship services and in our day-to-day engagements with our community.
-Our current membership is around 120 adults, with many children and teenagers.
-By the grace of God, we continue to work hard to ensure that St John’s remains a safe space for everyone to worship
+By the grace of God, we continue to work hard to ensure that St John’s remains a safe space for everyone to worship freely.

 Our Worship services contain a variety of contemporary and traditional songs, with an all age service on the first Sunday of each month.
 Tea and coffee after the Sunday service is a great time to catch up with one another.